-How Long Do Negative Items Stay on My Credit Report?
+How Long Do Negative Items Stay on a Credit Report?

 It does depend on the type of negative information but here is a breakdown of how long different types of negative information will remain on your credit report:

-- Collections - Generally, about 7 years, depending on the age of the debt being collected.
+- Collections: Generally 7 years, depending on the age of the debt being collected.

 Exceptions to Some Negative Listings